Profit and Loss Dashboard Template

 The data set contains data for 12 months and a Total column.

-We want to compile a report into a visually effective spreadsheet in the example.
-If you want to build an effective P&L visualization and break down the structure, we recommend you use a waterfall or a rotated waterfall chart.
+In the example, we want to compile a report into a visually effective spreadsheet.
+To build an effective P&L visualization and break down the structure, we recommend using a Sankey Diagram or a rotated waterfall chart.

 waterfall chart profit and loss dashboard